sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-For this instance two emails will be generated.
-The first email will be sent to `support` contact at "support@sensuapp.io".
-The second email will be sent to our global configuration email at "default@example.com".
+In this instance, Sensu generates two emails: one email to the `support` contact email at "support@sensuapp.io" and the second email to our global configuration email at "default@example.com".

-The reason for this is that since we have one or more contacts that do not have a configuration override for `email`, we use the default configuration.
+The reason for this is that since we have one or more contacts that do not have a configuration override for `email`, Sensu uses the default configuration.

 ![Single Handler with Some Matching Contacts](/images/contact-routing/single-handler/some-matching-contacts.png)

-## Multiple Handlers
+### Multiple Handlers

-### Multiple Handlers with a Matching Contact
+#### Multiple Handlers with a Matching Contact

-In this configuration we have two handlers, `email` and `slack`,  and a contact `support` configured.
-The `support` contact has a configuration override for `email` that will change the default `to` email address from "default@example.com" to "support@sensuapp.io" and a configuration override for `slack` to change the `channel` from "#alerts" to "#support"
+In this configuration we have two handlers, `email` and `slack`,  and a contact, `support`, configured.
+The `support` contact has a configuration override for `email` that changes the default `to` email address from "default@example.com" to "support@sensuapp.io" and a configuration override for `slack` to change the `channel` from "#alerts" to "#support"

+**Check configuration:**

 {{< highlight json >}}
 {
   "checks": {
     "example_check": {
-      "command": "do_something.rb",
+      "command": "example_script.rb",
       "handlers": [
         "email",
         "slack"